Helping you grow closer to God

 The second thing you learn about a Romans 12 Christian is that it’s practical and it’s measurable.
 Okay?
 This isn’t just an ooey, gooey spiritual feeling.
 Follow along if you will.
 Notice what it says in verse 1.
 “Therefore I urge you, brothers, in view of God’s mercy to offer your bodies as a living sacrifice, holy and pleasing to God.
 This is your spiritual act of worship.”

 Have you ever asked yourself, “I wonder what God wants the most from me?”
-And you know what you’re going to learn?
-He wants you.
 He wants you.
 Not your religious activity.
 I mean, there’s a place for Bible study, there’s a place for church, there’s a place for prayer, there’s a place for all kinds of things.
 But you can do all those things and Him not have you.

 My observation is in most Christian’s lives there’s a missing ingredient.
 And Romans 12 not only is relational and practical, it answers this big question and it also gives us the missing ingredient in every relationship.
 And the missing ingredient in most Christian’s lives – and you just jot this on the side of your notes – is power.
 We’re anemic.
 So many Christians try really, really hard.